Meet the Team at ALS Clinical Research Group

 Oskar Holmdahl

-Oskar as been working as a nurse in several fields like cardiology and coronary intervention before getting familiar with clinical research.
+Oskar has been working as a nurse in several fields like cardiology and coronary intervention before getting familiar with clinical research.
 He first got involved in clinical trials for multiple sclerosis and then joined the neurology clinic in December 2021 to support various research projects.
-Since then, he has been involved in our team one day a week to work on large scale European studies involving data handling and processing.
+Since then, he has been involved in our team to work on large scale European studies involving data handling and processing.

 JF